mario-impronta/portfolio/README.md

 # portfolio

 Hi!
-These are samples/screenshots of some of my latest works as a developer and systems engineer.
+These are samples/screenshots of some of my works as a developer and systems engineer.

 Here you can see: